Monocrystalline vs. Polycrystalline Solar Panels

 worker installing solar panels on roof

-Monocrystalline and polycrystalline panels, which make up roughly 95% of the photovoltaic (PV) energy market, both generate solar power using silicon, which is the second most abundant element in the Earth’s crust (behind oxygen).
-Monocrystalline panels are more more expensive but more efficient, which means they're ideal for residential installations where space is limited, while polycrystalline panels are more often used when space is less of an issue.
+Monocrystalline and polycrystalline panels make up the majority of the photovoltaic (PV) energy market.
+They both generate solar power using silicon, but monocrystalline panels are more efficient and more expensive.
+This means they're ideal for residential installations where space is limited, while polycrystalline panels are more often used when space is less of an issue.

-When you’re evaluating your solar panel choices, understanding the subtle differences between monocrystalline and polycrystalline technologies is important — you want to make sure to maximize your renewable energy investment.
+When you’re evaluating your solar panel choices, understanding the differences between monocrystalline and polycrystalline panels is important so you can make the best decision for your renewable energy investment.

 Key insights

-• Poly panels work best at scale, while mono panels are more suitable for residential rooftop installations.
+Polycrystalline panels work best at scale, while monocrystalline panels are more suitable for residential rooftop installations.

 What are monocrystalline solar panels?

-Generally considered the more capable technology, monocrystalline solar panels are favored by many solar companies for their installations.
+Monocrystalline solar panels are often favored by solar companies since they’re considered more capable.
 In addition to their benefit of having more “pure” solar cells, monocrystalline panels are usually dark, black and sleek in appearance, making them less aesthetically intrusive than other PV arrays.

-In a review on our site, John from Davis, California, said about their mono panels: “The panels look great on my roof.
-I went with the all black panels, and I could not be happier.”
+John, a reviewer from California, said about their monocrystalline panels: “[The] panels look great on my roof.
+I went with the all black panels and I could not be happier.”

 What are polycrystalline solar panels?

-Poly (meaning “many” or “multiple”) panels are developed using fragments from several different silicon crystals rather than a single cohesive piece.
-To create a polycrystalline solar panel, the silicon fragments are melted together to form the wafers that are found inside each poly PV cell.
+Polycrystalline panels have a shimmering blue color.
+These panels are developed using fragments from several different silicon crystals rather than a single cohesive piece.
+To create a polycrystalline solar panel, the silicon fragments are melted together to form the wafers that are found inside each polycrystalline PV cell.

 Monocrystalline vs. polycrystalline: What’s the difference?